 Brenda Randolph, Founder and Director

-Brenda.
-Randolph is a graduate of North Carolina Central University, holds a Master’s degree in African Studies from Howard University and a Master’s in Information Services from the University of Maryland, College Park.
-She has worked as a library media specialist in Virginia, Massachusetts and Maryland.
-Ms. Randolph created the Title VI African Studies Resource Center at Howard University in the early 1980s.
+Brenda Randolph, a graduate of North Carolina Central University, holds a Master’s degree in African Studies from Howard University and a Master’s in Information Services from the University of Maryland, College Park.
+She has worked as a school library media specialist in Virginia (2 years), Massachusetts (3 years) and Maryland (22 years).
+In the 1960s Ms. Randolph co-founded the Southern Africa Relief Fund to provide humanitarian relief for Africans struggling against Apartheid and other forms of colonial oppression.
+In the early 1980s Ms. Randolph created the Title VI African Studies Resource Center at Howard University.
 In 1989, she founded Africa Access.
-Ms. Randolph is a major contributor to Sankofa Journal, a peer-reviewed journal edited by Meena Khorana and published annually by the Department of English and Language Arts at Morgan State University, Baltimore, Maryland.
-Sankofa includes scholarly articles on emerging trends in African and African Diaspora juvenile literatures and in-depth book reviews of books nominated by U.S. publishers for the Children’s Africana Book Awards.
+In 1991, she created the Children’s Africana Book Awards in collaboration with the African Studies Association’s Title VI Outreach Programs.
+Ms. Randolph was a major contributor to Sankofa Journal: a Journal of Children’s and Young Adult Literature, a peer-reviewed journal edited by Meena Khorana, Ph.D. and published annually by the Department of English and Language Arts at Morgan State University, Baltimore, Maryland.
+In 2014, Ms. Randolph created Discover Africa in the Americas, a online database of Africa-related sites in the African Diaspora.
+Since 2015, Ms. Randolph has served as the Outreach Director of the Center for African Studies at Howard University.

 Harriet McGuire, Vice President